 It seems clear that virtual reality has now reached a tipping point and is here to stay.
 Decades of research and development have taken us to this point, and there is still much more R&D to be done.
 The future of virtual reality is an incredibly exciting area of technology.
 But ultimately, noone yet knows the extent of the impact it will have on our lives.
 This is definitely an exciting area of innovation to watch!

 If you are working on VR software or hardware development and are attempting to overcome technical challenges, you may well qualify for R&D tax credits.

 R&D tax credits are a government incentive to encourage innovation within the UK economy.
 They can be worth up to 33p for every £1 spent on qualifying activity.
 For SMEs they tend to be worth in excess of £50,000 a year and can be used to hire more staff, delay funding rounds and carry out deeper R&D, among other things.
 But in our experience they can be worth much more.

-To discuss whether your VR project might qualify, call our friendly team of chartered tax advisers on 0117 926 9022.
+To discuss whether your VR project might qualify, contact our friendly team of chartered tax advisers.